-My Piña Colada Cupcake was inspired by a Puerto Rico trip my girlfriends and I went on together.
-Every time I bake these cupcakes, memories of sipping on piña coladas under an umbrella shade with my feet buried beneath the warm Puerto Rican sand come flooding back to me.
+My Piña Colada Cupcake was inspired by a trip to Puerto Rico with my girlfriends.
+Every time I bake these cupcakes, memories of sipping piña coladas with my feet buried beneath warm Puerto Rican sand come flooding back to me.

-The cupcake is super flavorful thanks to the rum and coconut milk in the batter.
-You can use any rum of your choice, but I highly recommend using Ron del Barrilito rum; This full-bodied Puerto Rican rum is exceptional and will give your cupcakes an excellent flavor.
+I highly recommend using Ron del Barrilito rum.
+This full-bodied Puerto Rican rum is exceptional tasting and will give your cupcakes amazing flavor.
 It’s a bit of a challenge to locate here in the United States, but well worth it if you manage to get your hands on a bottle.

 The “piña” is in the form of a caramelized baby pineapple ring.
 Brover sells canned baby pineapple rings of excellent quality.
 See my recipe for how to caramelize pineapple.

 If you’d like more cupcake recipes from my bakery Sugar Blossom, check out my cookbook Beach House Baking on amazon.

 - 1½ cups cake flour

 - ¼ teaspoon baking powder

 - ¼ teaspoon salt

 - ½ cup unsalted butter 1 stick room temperature

 - ¼ cup rum Ron del Barrilito